 The software setup on all of these headsets is a breeze, only requiring you to download whichever VR apps you want from the appropriate app store.
 These smartphone-based headsets are all compatible with an enormous range of smartphones, so most current phones should work without issue.

-The Go is even easier to set up, having an all in one app.
+The Go is even easier to set up, allowing you to connect it directly to WiFi or set it up using a smartphone.
 You simply need to download the app on the phone, follow the directions, and pick your games before you are all set!
-Once the initial set up is complete you can download apps and games directly from inside the virtual world.

 The Acer, Jedi Challenges, Google Daydream and the Samsung Gear VR ranked next, all earning an 8 out of 10 for their performance.
 The Daydream is ready to go right out of the box, while the Gear VR took a little more work, requiring you to put batteries in the remote and attach the head and remote strap.
 The software install for both of these headsets is a little more time-consuming, with the Gear VR leading you through a series of prompts to download a handful of apps.
 It wasn't hard, but it did take a little bit of time.
 The Daydream app gave us a little grief and kept crashing when we tried to enter a payment method and enable things, but eventually, it worked for us.